 Reading through a prospectus is not the same as coming to visit the University in person.
-‘Invitation only’ offer-holder visit days are held from October to April when students who have applied to study at Birmingham are invited to a day where you can meet current students, tour our facilities and visit our student accommodation.
+‘Invitation only’ offer-holder visit days are held from October to April each year.
+Students who have applied to study at Birmingham are invited to a day where you can meet current students, tour our facilities and visit our student accommodation.

 Offer-Holder Visit Days are organised by the academic department you have applied to.
 Once you have applied, they will contact you with details of how to register for the event and send a copy of the programme of activities for the day.
 Please ensure you attend on the date that you have been invited to, or are registered for, as if you arrive on a different day subject specific information will not be available.
 Subjects that hold interview days rather than Offer-Holder Visit Days will invite students to these based on the information submitted in their UCAS forms.
 Successful students will then be made an offer following their interview.

 We strongly recommend, where possible, for visitors to use public transport to reach the University.
 The easiest way to reach the University is by train.
 Birmingham is the only University in mainland UK to have its own railway station on campus, known as ‘University’ station.
 The journey takes approximately 7 minutes from Birmingham New Street and up to six trains an hour depart for the University on the cross-city line (final destination Longbridge or Redditch).
 For visitors coming from the south, Longbridge train station has a park and ride service with trains that depart to University regularly with a 12 minute journey time (final destination Lichfield City or Four Oaks).
 For up to date information on train times and prices, please contact National Rail.

 There are a number of NCP car parks across the city centre along with large shopping centre car parks and there is a direct trainline from Birmingham New Street to University Station.